mpooni23/cse15l-lab-report/Lab 3.md

 ./technical/government/Media
 ```

-7. If we want to find files which contain the string "Tuesday, September 11, 2001" and print the filename,the line number and the line within the file where the string appears we -provide the command below
+7. If we want to find files which contain the string "Tuesday, September 11, 2001" and print the filename,the line number and the line within the file where the string appears recursively from the current directory, we -provide the command below.

 ```
 @mpooni23 ➜ /workspaces/docsearch (main) $  find . -type f -exec grep -nH "Tuesday, September 11, 2001" {} \;
 ./technical/911report/chapter-1.txt:6:    Tuesday, September 11, 2001, dawned temperate and nearly cloudless in the eastern United States.
 Millions of men and women readied themselves for work.
 Some made their way to the Twin Towers, the signature structures of the World Trade Center complex in New York City.
 Others went to Arlington, Virginia, to the Pentagon.
 Across the Potomac River, the United States Congress was back in session.
 At the other end of Pennsylvania Avenue, people began to line up for a White House tour.
 In Sarasota, Florida, President George W. Bush went for an early morning run.
 ```

-8. If we want to find directories with the name origin and do a long listing of the directory, we issue the command below.
+8. If we want to find directories with the name "origin" and do a long listing of the directory recursively from the current directory we issue the command below.

 ```
 @mpooni23 ➜ /workspaces/docsearch (main) $ find . -name "origin" -type d -exec ls -ld {} \;